- Skip Ahead to

 - Task description

-You can set an Assignee on task templates to streamline repeat workflows.
+Assignees can be set task templates to help in streamlining repeat workflows.

 Relative due dates

-Task templates allow you to set relative due dates.
-So, instead of creating tasks that are always due on an absolute date (e.g. Jan 21st), you can create task templates so that resulting tasks have due dates set to any number of days in the future, relative to when it’s created.
+Task templates allow for you to set relative due dates.
+This means that instead of creating tasks that are always due on absolute dates (e.g. Jan 21st), task templates can be created in a a way that their associated resulting tasks have due dates set to any number of days in the future, relative to when the template is created.